 - Reduce your business expenses with complete spending control.

-- As it is a charge card, you must pay your balance in full each month.
+- As it is a charge card, you must pay your balance in full each monthly billing cycle.

-- The card is not available to sole proprietors.
+- The card isn't available to sole proprietors.

 Capital One Spark Miles for Business

 - Annual fee: $95, waived the first year

 The Capital One Spark Miles for Business Card is a business credit card particularly tailored towards travel expenses.
 It has a spending requirement of $4,500 in the first three months to qualify for its welcome bonus.
 The card has an annual fee of $95, which is waived only for the first year.
 It provides certain travel-related benefits like no foreign transaction fees, and it includes a credit for Global Entry/TSA PreCheck.
 The card also offers rental car coverage and airport lounge access.
 Cards also allow for the redemption of miles, with the option to transfer them to different airline and hotel partners.

 - The card comes with a travel perks and rewards program.